Myoko Kogen Ski Resorts

 Myoko Ski Resort Terrain

 There isn’t a Myoko Kogen ski resort per se, rather a handful of ski areas.
 There’s something for everyone across the Myoko Kogen ski resorts although the area is most well known amongst powder hounds for the tree skiing and off-piste riding.
-The Myoko ski resorts also have sidecountry and backcountry opportunities, which is where the serious powder chasers head considering that Myoko has become more mainstream and the off-piste areas get chowdered up pretty quickly.
+The Myoko ski resorts also have sidecountry and backcountry opportunities, which is where the serious powder chasers head considering that Myoko has become more mainstream and the off-piste areas get chowdered up quickly.

 Ikenotaira Onsen (Alpen Blick Snow Resort) is small and has mellow slopes so it’s good for beginners and for intermediates learning to get off-piste.